ANIMAL CARE & CONTROL

 THE LATEST COVID-19 UPDATES AND MCACC

 We have altered both our field and shelter operations to minimize human contact for residents while remaining committed to public safety and lifesaving during the COVID-19 pandemic.
 You can help us save lives while practicing social distancing.
-Read more at: Updates.
 Here’s a look at some of our changes:

-Only our West Shelter is open.
-East Shelter is temporarily closed.
+Currently only our West Valley Care Center is open.
+Our East Valley Care Center is temporarily closed.

 Adoptions and fosters: Visit our adoption page for details and to sign up for an appointment!
-Our regular adoption hours are 11 a.m. to 6 p.m. weekdays and 11 a.m. to 5 p.m. weekends at the West Valley animal shelter only.
+Our regular adoption hours are 11 a.m. to 6 p.m. weekdays and 11 a.m. to 5 p.m. weekends at the West Valley animal shelter.
+We are offering special adoption event at our East shelter.
+Visit our adoption page for details.
 We are utilizing appointment-only adoptions through online signups and a revamped adoption web page during the health crisis.
 Sign up here Version OptionsANIMAL CARE & CONTROLHeadline for adoptions and here for fostering.
 Please check through the day for available slots as appointments do open up.

 In-person services: During the COVID-19 pandemic, services are limited to stray dog intakes, stray dog bite intakes, stray cat bite intakes and lost dogs returned to owners at our West Valley animal shelter only.
 Owner surrenders are appointment-based only, learn more about the process and how to schedule an appointment here Version OptionsANIMAL CARE & CONTROLHeadline.